 ||Minimum Required Hour On-Site||Minimum Duration (Weeks)||Minimum Academic Requirements (Means of Evaluation)|

 |4||160||4||Weekly journals, academic paper (6-10 pages, citing peer-reviewed sources) or discipline appropriate assignment, and final reflective paper|

 |8||320||8||Weekly journals, academic paper (6-10 pages, citing peer-reviewed sources) or discipline appropriate assignment, final reflective paper, and a second, larger project (e.g., another academic paper, presentation or portfolio)|

 Please note: Academic internships over eight credits are rare and the workload for such an internship would require correspondingly more hours of on-site and academic work.
 The terms of an 8+ credit internship will have to be negotiated with the sponsoring academic department and XPD - Experience and Professional Development.

 When registering for classes during typical registration periods, those planning to register for internship credits must be sure to register for the "Internship placeholder" based on the semester information below:

 - Also enter the accurate amount of credits you hope to earn.

-Meet with your faculty moderator to discuss the Learning Contract (including learning goals and means of evaluation for the internship experience).
-Access an entire pdf copy of the Learning Contract.
+Meet with your faculty moderator to discuss the Learning Contract (including learning objectives, learning activities and strategies for evaluation of learning related to the internship experience).
+Access an entire PDF copy of the Learning Contract.